top of page

 Soliloquy explores vast arrays of knowledge, aiming to expand our understanding of embodiment, space-time, memory, desire, nature and processes of becoming.

-Today, thinking about matter seems to be a just and worthwhile activity only if one considers the implications of the climate crisis on matter.
+Today, thinking about matter seems to be a just and worthwhile activity only if one considers the implications of the climate crisis on the world.
 Therefore, Soliloquy is particularly concerned with the haunting of the impending sixth mass extinction event, which affects our bodies, the bodies of others, and the Earth's body.
 Soliloquy, therefore, asks: what kind of dancing is possible and necessary on a dying planet?
 How can we collectively activate the healing potential of dance to transform how we relate to the Earth, its ecosystems and each other?
 How can we resist the capitalist urge to extract, produce and accumulate and rather engage in processes of love-making, grieving and creating?
 These questions are explored from an anticolonial, queer and feminist perspective.

 Soliloquy can be experienced in the form of: